 Shared only with her permission, here are some great, clear examples of what this work can do for a high school singer!
 Listen as Sandra narrates this side by side example of Alex singing in her lesson with me in the fall of 2020.

-Alex also really wanted to share with you her latest audition submission from January 2021, one month after we finished recording our second (*not yet released*) series.
+Alex also really wanted to share with you her audition submission from January 2021, one month after we finished recording our second (*not yet released*) series.
 Note the poise and relaxed alignment she exhibits.

 Before warming up her voice to record this audition, Alex took the time to incorporate a constructive rest, something Sandra teaches us during this series.
 This simple lie-down practice organizes the lower body to free the breathing container.